ResonantiaCollective/Project_Dissonance/00_DOCUMENTATION/01_LIVING_BIBLE/01_Living_Bible_v4.0.md

 A promise that the realm can always be rebuilt:

 As long as there is one Broken soul left
-who can still hear the Pulse.
+who can still hear the Pulse

 ---

 ## SCROLL 008 — THE ALLIES OF THE BROKEN

 *When one rises, others awaken.*

 Resonantia was never meant to be walked alone.